 A Technology Transfer Opportunity (TTO) is an opportunity for small businesses, in the course of an SBIR/STTR award, to leverage technology that has been developed at a participating DOE Research Institution.
 Please refer to the Topics document associated with this FOA.
 The TTO will be described in a particular subtopic and additional information may be obtained by using the link in the subtopic to the DOE Research Institution that has developed the technology.
-Typically, the technology was developed with DOE funding of either basic or applied research at a DOE Research Institution and is available for transfer to the private sector.
+Typically, the technology was developed with DOE funding of either basic or applied research at a DOE Research Institution and is currently available for licensing.
 The level of technology maturity will vary and applicants are encouraged to investigate what work has been done prior to submitting an application.

-Those selected for award under a TTO subtopic, will be assigned rights by the Research Institution owning the technology, to perform research and development of the technology during their Phase I or Phase II grants.
-Please note that these are NOT commercial rights allowing you to license, manufacture, or sell, but only rights to perform research and development.
+Those selected for award under a TTO subtopic, will be able to perform research and development of the technology during their Phase I or Phase II grants under the Government Use License.
+Please note that these are NOT commercial rights allowing you to license, manufacture, or sell, but only rights to perform research and development during the performance of the award.

 In addition, the DOE Research Institution will provide the grantee, prior to the start of its Phase I grant, with a no-cost, six month option to license the technology.
-It will be the responsibility of the small business to demonstrate adequate progress towards commercialization and to negotiate an extension to the option or convert the option to a license.
+It will be the responsibility of the small business to demonstrate adequate progress towards commercialization and to negotiate an extension to the option or convert the option to a license with the Research Institution.
 A copy of the option agreement template will be available at the Research Institution website owning the TTO.
+A small business' failure to maintain suitable commercialization rights (at least an option to a license) could result in delayed work, deferment or removal from the program.